-Related: Learn how to sooth your skin after microneedling and speed up wound healing.
+Related articles: Learn how to sooth your skin after microneedling and speed up wound healing.

 Dermaroller Cleaning “DO NOTS”

 ⊗ Avoid sanitizing sprays or roller cleaner sprays.
-Even though some manufacturers recommend using sanitizing sprays, you should avoid using sprays as there is a high chance that some parts of the roller might not get covered in the sanitizing solution.
+Even though some manufacturers recommend using sanitizing sprays, you should avoid using sprays as there is a high chance that some parts of the roller might not get covered in sanitizing solution.
 In fact, submerging works the best.

 ⊗ Do not use boiling water, dishwasher, bleach or any other alternative or home-made cleaning solutions, as harsh cleaning chemicals can be damaging to the microneedling devices.
 Just stick to isopropyl alcohol, hydrogen peroxide or derma roller sanitizer.

 ⊗ Paper towel works the best for air-drying dermaroller.
-Try to avoid using fabric towel or alcohol wipes, as the fibers will get tangled between the needles and trace to the skin.
+Try to avoid using fabric towel or alcohol wipes, as the fibers will get tangled between the tiny needles and trace to the skin.

 ⊗ Just like you would not share your toothbrush, don’t share your dermaroller for obvious hygienic concerns.